MetamediaTechnology/longdo-map-sdk-ios/README.md

 ## Change log

+### Version 3.18
+* Reduce resources loaded.
+* Fix an issue that traffic layer and AQI layer not updated.
+* Add nullability annotations.

 ### Version 3.17
 * Fix an issue that tags may not show on map after change map layer.
 * Fix an issue that `zoomLevel` may return wrong value.